 In 1991, Swanson relocated to Tucson, Arizona launched the business she had long envisioned, establishing SWANSTOCK, a landmark alternative agency that managed licensing rights for fine art photographers.
 At the time of its merger (1997) with The Image Bank, a subsidiary of Eastman Kodak, Swanstock represented the works of over 600 noted fine art photographers, including Tom Baril, Jo Whaley, Keith Carter, Linda Connor, Peter de Lory, Macduff Everton, Sally Gall, Mark Klett, Holly Roberts, Jeff Brouws and Olivia Parker among many others.
 The agency was the subject of cover stories in both Photo District News (PDN) and Advertising Ages’ Creativity Magazine in 1994, and articles in Communication Arts and Creative Review (UK) among other publications upon the launch of its marketing catalogue in 1998, which more closely resembled an art book than licensing sales tools of the day.
 Mervyn Kurlansky, a founder of the celebrated Pentagram design firm designed the book, gracing the cover with Keith Carter’s Sleeping Swan.
-In 1999, The Image Bank sold all its agencies to Getty Images, which subsequently closed Swanstock.
-This unique agency is fondly remembered by the photography and client communities alike as the preeminent source for fine art imagery and exceptional representation of extraordinary photographers.
+In 1999, The Image Bank sold all its holdings to Getty Images, which subsequently shuttered Swanson’s agency.
+This unique creative business is fondly remembered by the photography and client communities alike as the preeminent source for fine art imagery and exceptional representation of extraordinary artists.
 Many industry professionals continue to seek creative advice from Ms. Swanson in planning the role of, and sourcing, exceptional imagery for their most important campaigns.
 Additionally, Swanson has served as an expert witness on legal cases dealing with valuation of commercial and fine art photography collections and archives.

 Today, Swanson continues her commitment to bringing photography and photographers to new markets through consulting, lectures and educational programming.